October 30, 2009

 Note: Miley and Max is only excluded from this list because:

-a) I respect Max Azria and hope that one day he will come to regret this trainwreck of a line.and
+a) I respect Max Azria and hope that one day he will come to regret this trainwreck of a line.

 b) It is so terribly mundane that I tend to forget it exists